 Special surfaces in bathrooms

 The backlash against visually sterile surfaces being the only option is beginning.
-Keen to inject colour and texture into the bathroom, Bette’s steel and enamel bath is wrapped in cushioned woven fabric by Jab Anstoetz.
+Keen to inject colour and texture into the bathroom, Bette’s steel and enamel bath in its BetteLux Oval Couture range is wrapped in cushioned woven fabric by Jab Anstietz.
 While it sounds impractical, it’s actually a water, mould and climate-resistant fabric, more commonly used for outdoor furniture.
-While currently still a concept, the company hopes to launch products next year.

 Image source: Bette